 - The trainee must remain with their named Educational Supervisor whilst acting up as a consultant so that the period is covered by them in respect of an Educational Supervisor Report (ESR)

 - There must be a named Clinical Supervisor in the same unit to whom the trainee can turn for advice and assistance and who can provide a Clinical Supervisor Report (CSR)

 - The post must be with an already GMC-approved Local Education Provider

-- Posts should preferably be within the trainee’s LETB/Deanery programme.
-If an AUC is undertaken outside the LETB/Deanery, then permission for an OOPT will be required and an application made in the standard manner
+- Posts should preferably be within the trainee’s NHS England/Deanery training programme.
+If an AUC is undertaken outside the NHS England/Deanery, then the latter’s permission for an OOPT is required

 - The post must be termed ‘acting up’, and on no account must the term ‘locum’ be used

-- Trainees will retain their National Training Number (NTN) during the period of acting up
+- The trainee will retain their National Training Number (NTN) during the period of acting up

-- Doctors who are post-CCT will not be eligible to ‘Act Up’ but will be expected to take up the post of Locum Consultant.
-Upon taking a Locum Consultant post, they will be asked to resign their NTN
+- Doctors who are post-CCT will not be eligible to ‘act up’ and will be expected to take up the post of locum consultant – they will be asked to resign their NTN upon taking a locum consultant post

 - The College will not support AUC posts in units where there are fewer than 2 consultant colleagues